I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_powerruntimecontrolrequest.md

 </dl>

-Increase the voltage.

-Decrease the voltage.

-Change the voltage, but the driver doesn't know if the change is an increase or decrease.

-Increase the clock setting.

-Decrease the clock setting.

-Change the clock setting, but the driver doesn't know if the change is an increase or decrease.

-Increase the bandwidth.

-Decrease the bandwidth.

-Change the bandwidth, but the driver doesn't know if the change is an increase or decrease.

 These GUIDs do not imply that there is any communication protocol between the display miniport driver and the PEP, nor do they imply that there are any restrictions on the values that can be passed between the display miniport driver and the PEP.

 ## Requirements